 1. Validate the pain

-The fact that stakeholders or product managers feel that their end users are are having a problem doesn’t necessarily mean the problem is impactful.
+The fact that stakeholders or product managers feel that their end users are having a problem doesn’t necessarily mean the problem is impactful.
 Stakeholders only see their side of the product and product managers find a lot of edge case problems by extensively testing each flow in their user journey.
 You need to find out if you’re working on a hunch, or if you’ve found a real end-user pain that really needs to be solved.
 The best way to do that?
 Data-driven decision making – go back to what the numbers say and see if the problem really is as impactful as those who’ve had it will tell you.

 There are three great ways that data-driven decision making can prove whether or not the pain you’re dealing with is impactful.

 You should start your data-driven decision making process by looking at quantitative data.
-Quantitative data never answers why a pain exists, but it does give you an idea of where the problem is.
+Quantitative data never answers why pain exists, but it does give you an idea of where the problem is.
 For a digital product, you could use a tool like Google Analytics.
 Big drop-offs in your conversion funnel should definitely ring alarm bells.

 Another great option is a session recording tool like Hotjar.
 Heatmaps and recordings will help your data-driven decision making process by showing if your users aren’t clicking where you want them to or seem confused by important steps.

-But any bulk data you have on hand might help you out, whether it’s low sales in a product category, huge numbers in customer service about a certain topic, or a consistently bad NPS result – it’s all information that can be used as part of a data-driven decision making process.
+Any bulk data you have on hand might help you out too, whether it’s low sales in a product category, huge numbers in customer service about a certain topic, or a consistently bad NPS result – it’s all information that can be used as part of a data-driven decision making process.

 The next step in a data-driven decision making process is to look at qualitative data.
 It’s easiest to look at data you already have, like customer service reports or NPS feedback.
 See if the problems customers are having overlap with the pain you plan on solving.
 But always be sure the results are relevant to the issue at hand.
-Let’s say you thinking of adding delivery time and cost info to your ecommerce product page.
-When looking at questions the customer service receives you’ll see that not all delivery topics are relevant to you.
-Question like “what is the status of my delivery” is not relevant, but question “how fast is the delivery” indicates, that users are not getting enough information from the product page.
+Let’s say you’re thinking of adding delivery time and cost info to your e-commerce product page.
+When looking at questions the customer service department receives you’ll see that not all delivery topics are relevant to you.
+Questions like “what is the status of my delivery” are not relevant, but a question like “how fast is the delivery” indicates that users are not getting enough information from the product page.

-Another source we like to use for qualitative data at Mooncascade is user testing.
+Another qualitative data source we like to use for data-driven decision making at Mooncascade is user testing.
 At this stage in the process, testing shouldn’t be expensive, extensive, or time-consuming.
-The entire point of this analysis is to find out if you should invest in your topic, so no point investing before you’re sure.
+The entire point of this analysis is to find out if you should invest in your topic, so there’s no point investing before you’re sure.
 The easiest solution is to find up to five people in your target segment, and just talk to them!
 See if they find the problem without you pointing it out.

 Case studies and reports

 Another way you can practice data-driven decision making is by finding out if others have the same problem.
 This can give you a set of objective numbers to work with.
 Let’s use the same example of adding delivery info to your product page.
 You can find plenty of research on the subject, including numbers indicating how impactful such a feature could potentially be.
-This research is great for facilitating data-driven decision making, but it could be very costly on your own, so why not learn from others?
+This research is great for facilitating data-driven decision making, but it could be very costly to do on your own, so why not learn from others?

 2. Validate the solution

 Now that data-driven decision making has helped you determine that there is in fact an impactful end-user pain to be solved, it’s time for data-driven decision making to validate the solution.
 Sometimes the solution is obvious, but there can be many different ways to integrate a new feature into your user experience.
 So you want to be sure your solution will be found by your users.